Mike Easler: Philadelphia Phillies

 Easler started in left field on opening day for the Phillies and appeared in 33 games and batting .282 with one home run and ten RBIs.
 On June 10, he was traded back to the Yankees as he never got completely comfortable with playing the field every day instead of being a DH.
 This time the Yankees sent Keith Hughes and Shane Turner to Philadelphia.

 Second stint with the Yankees

 He returned to the Yankees the same day he was traded and got a pinch hit in his first AB back in a loss to Toronto.
 He appeared in 65 games for the club while batting .281 with 4 home runs and 21 RBIs.
 In his last career plate appearance, he got a pinch hit single in a loss to the Orioles in a game started by Hudson whom he was traded for less than a year earlier.

-In his 14 seasons in MLB, Easler played a total of 1151 regular season games, batting .293 with 118 home runs and 522 RBIs.
-He played 480 games in left field, 434 games as designated hitter, 81 games in right field, and 29 games at first base, along with 189 pinch hitting appearances.